 How is Objectiv different from product analytics tools?

 When it comes to product analytics, we noticed that most data teams have similar goals (optimize conversion, increase engagement, reduce churn, etc.) yet their data and models all look different.
 Models are often built from scratch.
-Someone in your field has probably already written a very similar analysis, but data teams keep reinventing the wheel because there is no common way to structure and model data.
-This leads to isolated knowledge and no meaningful way for data scientists to collaborate.
+Someone in your field has probably already written a very similar analysis, but data teams keep reinventing the wheel because there is no common way to structure data.
+This leads to isolated knowledge and no meaningful way for the data community to collaborate.

-We believe a widespread adoption of the open taxonomy for analytics would be beneficial for the data science community on multiple levels:
+We believe a widespread adoption of an open analytics taxonomy would be beneficial for the data community on multiple levels:

 - The recurring discussion on what to track and how to track it can be eliminated because the modeling requirements are carried by the design of the taxonomy.